API Reference

 • ImportError – If the requested backend’s dependencies aren’t installed

-• ValueError – If the backend name is unknown
+• ValueError – If the backend name is unknown or invalid grounding_mode

 with_kb(kb_path=None, kb_content=None)[source]